-Active in a number of community organizations such as the Corvallis Parks and Recreation Advisory Board and the Old Mill Center for Children and Families, Jo Anne has received many honors including the Howland Special Achievement Award and "Senior First Citizen" of Corvallis.
+Jo Anne Trow has been active in a number of community organizations such as the Corvallis Parks and Recreation Advisory Board and the Old Mill Center for Children and Families.
+She has received many honors, including the Howland Special Achievement Award and Corvallis Senior First Citizen, in recognition of her civic actvities.

-Return to Jo Anne Trow Papers Home
+Return to Jo Anne J. Trow Papers Home